mshe2089/mshe2089/README.md

 - 👋 Hi, I’m @mshe2089
-- 👀 I’m interested in computers
+- 👀 I’m interested in computer
-- 🌱 I’m currently learning computers
+- 🌱 I’m currently learning computer
-- 💞️ I’m looking to collaborate on computers
+- 💞️ I’m looking to collaborate on computer
 - 📫 How to reach me: computer

 <!---